RajivKoliwad/RajivKoliwad.github.io/_pages/about.md

 ---

 My name is Rajiv Koliwad, and I’m a rising 4th-year student at the University of Virginia studying Computer Science.
-This summer, I’ll be working at [NASAs Jet Propulsion Lab](https://www.jpl.nasa.gov/) 🚀.
+This summer, I’ll be working at [NASA's Jet Propulsion Lab](https://www.jpl.nasa.gov/).

 My passion for Computer Science comes from the immense promise and impact that well-written code can have — plus, it’s incredibly fun to create things!